 Ricky's main research focus explores trans-disciplinary perspectives of 'career'.
-Such explorations allow for research activities to span across academic disciplines as highlighted below:
+Such explorations allow for research activities to span across academic disciplines as highlighted in publication section below:

 Ricky has an on-going research collaboration with Graham Ferris (reader in Law at NTU) exploring how sociological concepts – e.g. Goffman’s ‘moral career’ - can be introduced into the Law curriculum to influence the teaching of ethics.
 This was outlined in a paper at the Association of Law Teachers Annual conference where it won the Stan Marsh prize for best paper (2014).

 In 2010 NTU published a report on Ricky’s research project engaging with career practitioner's views of the use of group work.
 This research was conducted in collaboration with a West Midlands Connexion service impacting upon future practice